Semisimple representation

 Many representations that appear in applications of representation theory are semisimple or can be approximated by semisimple representations.
 A semisimple module over an algebra over a field is an example of a semisimple representation.
-Conversely, a semisimple representation of a group G over a field k is a semisimple module over the group ring k[G].
+Conversely, a semisimple representation of a group G over a field k is a semisimple module over the group algebra k[G].

 Equivalent characterizations

 Let V be a representation of a group G; or more generally, let V be a vector space with a set of linear endomorphisms acting on it.
 In general, a vector space acted on by a set of linear endomorphisms is said to be simple (or irreducible) if the only invariant subspaces for those operators are zero and the vector space itself; a semisimple representation then is a direct sum of simple representations in that sense.